Hephaest/LexicalParser/README.md

 <p align="center"><img src ="images/f3.png" width = "500px"></p>

 So far, our discussion has stayed on the theoretical implementation method.
 However, this FMS is a Non-deterministic Finite State Machine (NFMS), which means itself is hard to implement.
-There-fore, in the next part, I will introduce my design architecture that could handle this issue by splitting this tricky NFMS into multiple simple Java modules.
+Therefore, in the next part, I will introduce my design architecture that could handle this issue by splitting this tricky NFMS into multiple simple Java modules.

 #### Software Architecture
 As we have learnt, the simple components of the lexical analyser are recognizer and translator.
 My architecture design is based on this simple structure.
 The duty of recognizer is to catch all legal symbols such as keyword, identiﬁer and so on.
 During parsing, it should report an error if there is any character that cannot be accepted according to my grammar rules.
 As for a translator, it saves the type and value of each symbol and also gives it a unique type code as required.
 This simple structure has shown in Figure 4.